 Clem Aeppli

-Research Interests: Wealth & income inequality; labor; capitalism; race & racial inequality; social theory; epistemology; cognition
+Research Interests: Wealth & income inequality; work & organizations; capitalism; race & racial inequality; social theory

-Before starting graduate school, Clem worked as a full-time research assistant to Professor Nate Wilmers at MIT’s Sloan School of Management.
-There, he used data from the Bureau of Labor Statistics to study the role of workplaces and occupations in structuring income inequality.
+Before starting graduate school, Clem worked as a pre-doctoral research assistant at MIT’s Sloan School of Management.
+There, he used data from the Bureau of Labor Statistics to study the role of workplaces and occupations in exacerbating income inequality.
 He received a BSc in Sociology and a BA in Mathematics from Brown University in 2018.

 Previous Degrees: